Mouvedia/cb-fetch/README.md

 - `Access-Control-Expose-Headers` field value is not `*`
 - `mode` set to `cors`

+#### Platform for Privacy Preferences

+Internet Explorer’s default settings restrict the use of 3<sup>rd</sup> party cookies unless a P3P compact policy declaration has been included through a custom HTTP response header; hence, the `"include"` credentials mode cannot be fully honored if a cookie has been deemed unsatisfactory.

 ## License
 This project is licensed under the terms of the MIT license.